Published on May 1, 2025 5 min read

 • Start from a node.

-• Visit the first neighbor, then that neighbor’s neighbors, and so on.
+• Visit the first neighbor, then that neighbor’s neighbor, and so on.

-• If a node has no unvisited neighbors, backtrack.
+• If you reach a node with no unvisited neighbors, backtrack.

 • Continue until all nodes are visited.